SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

   deactivate SwedbankPay
 ```

-### Cancel Sequence
+### Cancel Sequence for Direct Card Payments

-Cancel can only be done on a authorized transaction.
+`Cancel` can only be done on a authorized transaction.
 If you do cancel after
 doing a part-capture you will cancel the different between the capture amount
 and the authorization amount.